-Table 3: Overview of Modules Name of Module Objectives Module 1: Individual Self Screening Examine the definition and importance of individual self-screening.
+Name of Module Objectives Module 1: Individual Self Screening Examine the definition and importance of individual self- screening.
 Identify personal qualities relevant to SILC membership.
 Self-screen (reflect on their personal qualities).
 Decide on participation in SILC.
 Module 2: Groups, Group Formation, and Governance Define conditions and characteristics of active, empowered, and sustainable groups and the responsibilities of their members.
 Decide the membership of their SILC group.
 Review governance of SILC groups.
 Contrast roles and responsibilities of the SILC General Assembly and Management Committee.
 Module 3: Member Responsibilities, Management Committee, and Elections Identify the responsibilities of all members, and their importance.
 Review responsibilities and define qualities of SILC Management Committee leaders.
 Agree on fair and democratic election procedures.
 Elect Management Committee leaders with desired qualities and capacities.
 Choose a name for their SILC group.
 Module 4: SILC Constitution, Savings, and Safety of Group Assets Review the importance of a written Constitution and its use.
 Document decisions made in previous meetings.
 Determine target and maximum savings members will make to the SILC.
 Decide how and when to acquire SILC equipment.

 Name of Module Objectives Module 5: Main Fund Policies and Social Fund Policies Set policies and procedures related to Main Fund management.
 Set policies and procedures related to Social Fund management.
-Module 6: Meetings and Constitution Finalization Set policies related to meeting attendance.
+Module 6: Sadaqa Fund Policies, Meetings and Constitution Finalization Set policies and procedures related to (optional) Sadaqa Fund management.
+Set policies related to meeting attendance.
 Set policies related to members leaving the group Finalize their SILC Constitution.
-Agree on how to internalize and use the SILC Constitution.
+Agree on how to share and use the SILC Constitution.
 Module 7: Written Record-Keeping and SILC Meeting Procedures I Review the purpose and benefits of maintaining complete and accurate records.
 Review the steps and sequence of conducting an efficient SILC meeting.
 Conduct a savings meeting with transactions.
 Fill in selected sections of the SILC Ledger Book.
 Evaluate how they conducted the SILC meeting.
 Module 8: Written Record-Keeping and SILC Meeting Procedures II Conduct a savings meeting with transactions.
 Fill in selected sections of the SILC Ledger Book.
 Identify helpful group behaviors.
 Preview procedures for end-of-cycle share-out.
 Review key elements of the SILC Constitution.
 Celebrate the end of training.
-Module 9: Share-Out Meeting Decide what to do with their remaining Social Fund.
+Module 9: Share-Out Meeting Decide what to do with the remaining Sadaqa Fund.
+Decide what to do with their remaining Social Fund.
 Request the Secretary to calculate member savings and earnings.
 Receive their savings and earnings for the cycle.
 Analyze the cycle's financial performance.
-Decide when and how to start their next cycle.
+Decide when and how to analyze their completed cycle.